saiwolf/FlashMessage/README.md

-# Flash Messages for ASP.NET 5 and Core 3.1
+# Flash Messages for ASP.NET Core

 ## Description
-This is a Razor Class Library that provides a means to display Flash Messages in an ASP.NET 5 or Core 3.1 web application.
+This is a Razor Class Library that provides a means to display Flash Messages in an ASP.NET web application.
 (Razor Pages and MVC are supported.)

 It depends on and utilizes Twitter Bootstrap for the alert CSS and HTML.